syncfusion-content/wpf-docs/wpf/SfLinearGauge/Getting-Started.md

-2. Right_-_click the Project and select the Syncfusion Reference Manager.
+2. Right click the Project and select the Syncfusion Reference Manager.

      ![](Getting-Started_images/Getting-Started_img3.png)